-MOGADISHU, Somalia, July 9 (UNHCR) - UN High Commissioner for Refugees Antόnio Guterres visited the Somali capital today to support continued progress toward peace in a country torn by more than two decades of conflict.
+The United Nations High Commissioner for Refugees, Antόnio Guterres visited the Somali capital today to demonstrate his support for continued progress toward peace in a country torn by over two decades of conflict.
 His visit was timed to coincide with the eve of Ramadan to express his solidarity with a population that, he said, "has suffered on a scale that is beyond measurement."

 Inside Somalia, there are an estimated 1.1 million people still displaced from their homes.
-More than 1 million more are living in exile in neighbouring countries, mostly in Kenya, Ethiopia and Yemen, but also in significant numbers in Djibouti as well as in Europe, the United States and Australia.
+Over one million more are living in exile as refugees in neighboring countries, mostly in Kenya, Ethiopia, and Yemen, but also in significant numbers in Djibouti as well as in Europe, the U.S. and Australia.

-With parts of Somalia showing signs of increasing stability, countries hosting Somali refugees are considering the potential to encourage refugees to return.
-Meanwhile, small numbers of Somalis have spontaneously taken the decision to move back to Mogadishu and other areas under government control.
+With Somalia showing signs of increasing stability in parts of the country, countries hosting Somali refugees are considering the potential to encourage refugees to return.
+Meanwhile, small numbers of Somalis have spontaneously taken the decision to move back to Mogadishu and other areas under Government control.

-At the same time, the security situation is fragile, particularly in central-south Somalia, where most of the refugees come from.
+At the same time, the security situation is fragile, particularly in Central/South Somalia, where the majority of refugees originate.
 Humanitarian access to most parts of this region is limited, hampering effective engagement with communities, delivery of humanitarian assistance and monitoring.
-The High Commissioner's visit comes barely three weeks after a deadly attack June 19 on the UN compound in Mogadishu.
+The High Commissioner's visit comes just three weeks after a deadly attack in Mogadishu on the UN Compound.

-Guterres said all parties could work on a phased approach, assisting well-informed refugees who wish to return home and also facilitating limited group returns to specific areas considered safe.
+Mr. Guterres said all parties can work on a phased approach, assisting well-informed refugees requesting to return home and also facilitating limited group returns to specific areas considered safe.

 In Mogadishu, the High Commissioner met Deputy Prime Minister Fawzia Yusuf H. Adam and Parliamentary Speaker Mohamed Osman Jawari as well as other senior government and UN officials.
-Adam highlighted the need to build new housing, health facilities and schools.
-Under these conditions, she said she was confident that "educated Somalis will come back and they will lift the country up.
+Ms. Adam highlighted the need to build new housing, health facilities and schools.
+Under these conditions she was confident that, "educated Somalis will come back and they will lift the country up.
 If peace comes back they will all come back."

 At least 20,000 people have crossed into Somalia from countries of asylum this year.
-About 12,000 are estimated to be actual refugee returns - the majority from Kenya, which hosts more than 490,000 Somali refugees.
+12,000 are estimated to be actual refugee returns - the majority from Kenya, which as of May hosted 492,046 Somali refugees.
 A number of these cross-border movements may be seasonal as refugees return to plant crops ahead of the rainy season.

-Inside Somalia, UNHCR has helped more than 16,000 internally displaced people return voluntarily to their homes this year in areas of relative stability.
+Inside Somalia, UNHCR has helped more than 16,000 internally displaced people return voluntarily to their homes so far this year in areas of relative stability.